 For Christian parents it is perhaps both the easiest and most profound way to plant the pro-life seed, as the feast offers a rare opportunity to teach children about conception without addressing the reproductive act while also imparting the central Incarnational truth of the faith.
 Indeed, the traditional celebration of the Annunciation is an ideal time to introduce even the youngest children to the concept of life before birth, for the conception of Jesus by the Holy Spirit can be freely discussed with those who have not yet had the "facts of life" talk.
 This is especially important for instruction in faith-based schools, inasmuch as parents, including those who share the same religious and pro-life values, may differ on what age is appropriate to broach the subjects of procreation and abortion--even for the welcome purpose of teaching the sanctity of life.
 Just as the celebration of FirstDays roots children in the pro-life ethic before they even become aware of abortion, the celebration of Christ’s conception as the first day of His earthly life reveals the reality of prenatal existence to children too young for the biological explanation of natural conception.
 The topic of Christ’s supernatural conception is uniquely inclusive of all ages, and its inherently pro-life message makes it the perfect vehicle for sanctity-of-life lessons in Christian education, especially in the lower grades where extra sensitivity regarding age-appropriate content is required.
 The Christmas connection also makes Annunciation Day child-friendly--children look forward to and are eager to start the countdown to December 25--now they have a genuinely good reason to begin nine months in advance on March 25.
 Although the Incarnational conception of Jesus with its pro-life implications can be taught at any time, it is important to make the most of this opportune occasion on the feast day with which it is honored.

 There is an early tradition of March 25th as the possible date for Christ's conception--see Historical Background for details.
 As with the date of Christ’s birth, it cannot be verified by the standards of modern historians.
 But it is important to remember that even today with modern biological knowledge, the date of a conception is almost always an educated guess.
 That doesn’t dissuade pro-life parents from celebrating their children’s “First Days” nine months before their birthdays.
-The conventional wisdom is that the Feast of the Nativity (later known as Christmas) was set on December 25th to purify the pagan practices of the winter solstice, and that the March 25th feast was chosen based on this date.
-What matters is this relative date of March 25 occurring nine months before the celebration of His birth on December 25--it is here that we find the consistent reflection of the reality that Christ’s Incarnation was accomplished at his conception in Nazareth, and that conception is the beginning of every human life.
+The most widely promoted view is that the Feast of the Nativity (later known as Christmas) was set on December 25th to purify the pagan practices of the winter solstice, and that the March 25th feast was chosen based on this date.
+However there is an early tradition of the ancient church that teaches Christ was conceived on the date of His death, which was believed to be March 25, and that the December date for Christmas was decided based on that date -- St. Augustine refers to this in his writings from the early centuries of Christianity.
+Whether absolute or relative and regardless of which feast date came first, what matters is that we keep in mind the pregnancy-length interval -- that the feast of Christ's conception occurs nine months before the celebration of His birth on December 25 -- it is here that we find the consistent reflection of the reality that Christ’s Incarnation was accomplished at his conception in Nazareth, and that conception is the beginning of every human life.

 We should neither be surprised nor disturbed that the precise date of Christ’s birth would not have been seen as essential information in the New Testament era.
 The modern celebration of birthdays and need for documentation puts an emphasis on recording exact birth dates that had not been the norm throughout history and across cultures.
 Indeed it is not the norm in some countries today.
 Even if the exact date of Christ’s birth and conception could be determined, such absolute dates would have no more pro-life significance than the feast dates that were chosen.
-For in the early centuries of Christian history the date to celebrate Christ’s conception was wisely set at a pregnancy-length interval before Christmas--a prescient decision reflecting the reality of prenatal life one-and-a-half millennia before the biologic facts were fully understood.
-The first date can be chosen randomly as long as the second date is placed consistently in relation to it.
+As a practical matter the gestational symbolism is achieved even if the first date were chosen randomly as long as the second date is placed consistently in relation to it.
+We should also stop to consider the possibility of supernatural foresight in the early centuries of Christian history when the date to celebrate Christ’s conception and the date to celebrate His birth were wisely set a pregnancy-length interval apart--an amazingly prescient decision reflecting the reality of prenatal life one-and-a-half millennia before the biologic facts were fully understood.
 The symbolic pregnancy interval can also be seen in the Catholic Marian feast dates--the feast established in 1477 honoring the Virgin Mary’s conception (Dec.
 8) was set nine months before the feast day of her birth (Sept.
 8).
 It is the relationship between the two dates that is important.

 Although actual practice in individual congregations will vary, Catholics, Lutherans, Anglicans, Episcopalians, Orthodox (and related churches), and others that follow a traditional liturgical calendar already observe this feast with the other major Christian celebrations.
 If your church is among these, you need only to renew and revive an established tradition and bring out its Incarnational and pro-life significance.
 Those churches that do not have the feast on their official calendar can establish a tradition of celebrating March 25th--the day that falls nine months before Christmas--in honor of the first day of Christ’s human life in the womb, and as a general Day of the Unborn Child; an older name for the feast (Incarnation/Conception of Christ) can be used to clearly indicate that it is the commemoration of the beginning of Christ’s earthly life--the moment that God became man in the flesh.
 Note that the Annunciation is celebrated on April 7th by many Orthodox churches and others that use the Julian calendar (plus the Armenian church, albeit for a different reason) -- for more information on the April 7th tradition see the Ecumenical Celebration page.